section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

 ### Introduction to JavaScript

-JavaScript is a programming language that enables you to create large applications.
-It can likewise be utilized to make web games with dynamic styling, movement, and different highlights including recognizing when catches are squeezed or information is gone into structures.
+JavaScript is a programming language that empowers you to make enormous applications.
+It can likewise be utilized to make web games with dynamic styling, movement, and different highlights, including recognizing when catches are squeezed, or information is gone into structures.

 JavaScript is a prearranging language with a ton of solidarity.
-Developers have composed various tools utilizing JavaScript on top of the core engine which opens a tremendous measure of usefulness with negligible exertion.
+Developers have composed various tools utilizing JavaScript on top of the core engine, which opens a tremendous measure of usefulness with negligible exertion.

 Some of these tools include:

 - Libraries and frameworks made by third parties can be utilized with HTML to accelerate the formation of uses.
 - Developers may use third-party APIs to incorporate functionality from other websites, such as Twitter or Facebook, into their own.
-- APIs (Application Programming Interfaces) are capacities incorporated into internet browsers that permit you to get access to different features.
+- APIs (Application Programming Interfaces) are capacities incorporated into internet browsers that permit you to access different features.

 With JavaScript, you can make a website interactive.
 The programs written in this language are referred to as scripts.
 They can be written into the HTML of a web page which executes as the page loads.
-There is no need for and robust or any special configuration for scripts to run.
+Thus, there is no need for and robust or any particular configuration for scripts to run.
 <!--more-->
 Therefore, building a background generator with JavaScript is quite simple.

 ### What Are Gradients

-A gradient is a reformist change starting from one color to another.
-It gives anyone the ability to almost invent a new color.
-It adds a new dimension to the design and realism to the product, which makes it stand out.
+A gradient is a reformist change starting from one colour to another.
+It gives anyone the ability almost to invent a new color.
+It adds a new dimension to the design and realism to the product, making it stand out.
 Gradients, to put it simply, add dimension.

 The gradient pattern can be used in a variety of ways.
 It can be a focal point of a design or a background feature, and it can be bold or subtle.
-Gradients can also create new color combinations that feel different and modern by mixing and blending different shades of color, giving designs a completely unique feel.
+Gradients can also create new colour combinations that feel different and modern by mixing and blending different shades of colour, giving designs a unique feel.

 Gradients can be used for creating logos, packaging, web design, apps, and Print materials.

 ### Benefits of Gradients

-1. By creating more color tones, gradients increase the number of colors available.
+1. By creating more colour tones, gradients increase the number of colours available.

 2. Gradients are memorable because they are lively and playful, and they create images that we aren't used to seeing.

-3. These stunningly vivid color transitions have a lot of energy, which makes them stand out and helps to elevate any style.
+3. These stunningly vivid colour transitions have a lot of energy, which makes them stand out and helps to elevate any style.

 4. CSS gradients permit you to make consistent changes between at least two tones.

 ### Types of Gradients

 - The Linear Gradients (Which goes down/up/left/right/diagonally direction).
-- The Radial Gradients (which is defined by their center).
+- The Radial Gradients (which is defined by their centre).

 #### Linear Gradients (moves down/up/left/right/diagonally)

-You'll require at any rate two shading stops to make a linear gradient.
+You'll require two shading stops to make a linear gradient.
 Shading stops are the tones between which you need to deliver smooth advances.
 You may likewise determine a beginning stage and a heading notwithstanding the inclination impact (or a point).

 **Syntax**
 `background-image: linear-gradient(direction, color-stop1, color-stop2, ...);`